-The visual stormwater assessment must be made at all outfall locations identified on Figure 4/Appendix C:
+The visual stormwater assessment must be made at all outfall locations identified on Figure 4/Appendix C. Inspectors will follow the Visual Stormwater Monitoring SOP (Appendix H) when conducting a monitoring event.
+A description of the procedure is included herein

-- 1. Of a sample in a clean, colorless glass or plastic container, and examined in a well-lit area; - 2.
-On samples collected within 30 minutes of an actual storm water discharge.
+- 1. The sample will be collected in a clean, colorless glass or plastic container, and examined in a well-lit area; - 2.
+The sample will be collected within 30 minutes of an actual storm water discharge.
 If it is not possible to collect a sample within the first 30 minutes following discharge, the sample must be taken as soon as practicable and documentation must be made in the report. - 3.
-On samples of storm events that occur at least 72 hours from the previous storm event.
+The sample will be collected from storm events that occur at least 72 hours from the previous storm event.

-The following observations must be documented:
+The following observations will be documented: